spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## UI Workflow

-To remove all resources created in this tutorial, open the Palette Dashboard and, from the left **Main Menu** click on the **Cluster** panel to access the clusters page.
-Click on the cluster you want to delete to access its details page.
+To remove the cluster created in this tutorial, open the Palette dashboard and, from the left **Main Menu** click on the **Cluster** panel to access the clusters page.
+Select the cluster you want to delete to access its details page.

 Click on **Settings**, at the top-right corner of the page, from the details page to expand the settings menu and select **Delete Cluster** to delete the cluster.